CreLox/FluorescenceLifetime/README.md

 >> IRFTransform = calculateIRFTransform(IRFProb, 25/4096:50/4096:25-25/4096, Omega); % A ClockFrequency of 20 MHz and an ADCResolution of 4096 were used
 ```

 4. Load the .mat file containing `IRFProb`, `Omega`, and `IRFTransform` in the third step of the [workflow routine](https://github.com/CreLox/FluorescenceLifetime/blob/master/Workflows/PhasorIntensityFiltersFLIMFitting.m).
 This workflow routine lays out all the steps in a typical data analysis: intensity thresholding (for localized fluorophores), [phasor plot-based pixel filtering](https://github.com/CreLox/FluorescenceLifetime/blob/master/README.md#phasor-transform-and-autofluorescence-filtering), region exclusion (manual correction), and fitting.
 Use `Run Section` to perform your analysis in a guided, step-by-step manner.
-All fitting parameters are automatically saved into a .mat file and two associated plots (including an overlay of the raw FLIM data and the fitted curve, as well as a residual plot tiled together with a plot of the auto-correlation function of residuals; see below for exemplary output figures) are also automatically saved as individual .fig files.
+All fitting parameters are automatically saved into a .mat file and two associated plots (including an overlay of the raw FLIM data in black and the fitted curve in red, as well as a residual plot tiled together with a plot of the auto-correlation function of residuals; see below for exemplary output figures) are also automatically saved as individual .fig files.

 <p align="center">
   <img width="540" alt="image" src="https://user-images.githubusercontent.com/18239347/190866352-23d2456c-499a-4e07-8c68-df225fb36841.png"><br>
-  An overlay of the raw FLIM data and the fitted curve.
+  An overlay of the raw FLIM data in black and the fitted curve in red.
 </p>
 <br>
 <p align="center">